 Actions related to the e-government (e-justice) will be supported in accordance with the TO 2 - by enhancing access, simplifying use and improving quality of usage of the information and communication technologies based on the investment in IT infrastructure.
-Within this SO, activities related to the implementation of soft measures - development of applications, educational activities related to the usage of upgraded/developed ICT solutions will be supported thus increasing the efficiency of judiciary and harmonizing the system with e-justice policy.
+Within this SO, activities related to the implementation of soft measures - development of applications, educational activities related to the usage of upgraded/developed ICT solutions will be supported thus increasing the efficiency of judiciary and harmonising the system with e-justice policy.

-Table 4: Common result indicators for which a target value has been set and programme-specific result indicators corresponding to the specific objective (by investment priority and category of region) (for the ESF)
+Table 4: Common result indicators for which a target value has been set and programme-specific result indicators corresponding to the specific objective (by investment priority and category of region) (for ESF and the ESF REACT-EU)

-ID Indicator Category of region Measurement unit for indicator Common output indicator used as basis for target setting Baseline value Measurement unit for baseline and target Baseline year Target value (2023) Source of data Frequency of reporting M W Т M W T SR401 Number of bodies where improved work organizations are fully implemented Less developed Number 6.00 Number 2013 178.00 MIS Annually SR402 Number of staff in public administration completing the training Less developed Number 4,760.00 Number 2013 20,300.00 MIS Annually SR403 Number of redesigned services in implementation Less developed Number 7.00 Number 2013 52.00 MIS Annually SR404 Clearance rate (in %) for civil litigations cases at 1st instance courts 12 months after the supported operations ended Less developed % 90.70 Ratio (%) 2013 95.70 Projects, MIS Annualy R405 Number of judiciary employees trained through ESF supported intervention related to quality and efficiency in justice sector Less developed Number 770.00 Number 2013 1,400.00 MIS Annually SR406 Number of new training programmes developed for supporting quality and efficiency of justice sector employees Less developed Number 6.00 Number 2013 28.00 MIS Annually SR410 Disposition time (length of proceedings in days) for civil litigations cases at 1st instance courts 12 months after the supported operations ended Less developed Number 426.00 Number 2013 400.00 Projects, MIS Annualy
+estment priority: 11i - Investment in institutio nal capacity and in the efficiency of of public administrations and public servi ices a t the 1 national, regional and loca l levels wi thav iew t o refo rms, bette r regulation ID Indicator Category of region Measurement unit for indicator Common output indicator used as basis for target setting Baseline value Measurement unit for baseline and target Baseline year Target value (2023) Source of data Frequency of reporting M W T M W Т SR401 Number of bodies where improved work organizations are fully implemented Less developed Number 6.00 Number 2013 119.00 MIS Annually SR402 Number of staff in public administration completing the training Less developed Number 4,760.00 Number 2013 13,601.00 MIS Annually SR403 Number of redesigned services in implementation Less developed Number 7.00 Number 2013 35.00 MIS Annually SR405 Number of judiciary employees trained through ESF supported intervention related to quality and efficiency in justice sector Less developed Number 770.00 Number 2013 1,008.00 MIS Annually SR406 Number of new training programmes developed for supporting quality and efficiency of justice sector employees Less developed Number 6.00 Number 2013 20.00 MIS Annually